-"Historic resource" and "cultural resource" mean, for the purposes of environmental reviews related to CEQA and the County's compliance with CEQA, those landmarks, contributing resources and historic preservation districts listed in the Alameda County Register.
+"Historic resource" andor "cultural resource" means, but is not limited to, any object, building, structure, site, area, place, or record which is historically or archaeologically significant, or is significant in the architectural, engineering, scientific, economic, agricultural, educational, social, political, military, or cultural annals of Alameda County. mean, for the purposes of environmental reviews related to CEQA and the County's compliance with CEQA, those landmarks, contributing resources and historic preservation districts listed in the Alameda County Register.
 "Historic resource" and "cultural resource" shall also include those properties specified as a historic resource or cultural resource by CEQA, by the CEQA guidelines, or by any other provision of California law.